-Developing the TCO estimations is the difficult part.
+Developing TCO estimations is the difficult part.
 The more interesting part is actually using the TCO, as there many varied uses.
 TCO can be used specifically or generally.
-For instance, once one has a handle on TCO for an application area, the TCO can be used to make future decisions after the purchase has been made.
+For instance, once one has a handle on TCO for an application area, the TCO can make future decisions after the purchase has been made.
 This is best explained with an example, and one came up while I was writing this book.

 Example: TCO and Continuous Improvement

 I was developing a proposal for an audit of an application that was already installed and live.
 This audit was designed to offer areas of improvement in the application.
 To provide some context, the following text was used on one of the slides from my proposal presentation:

 “In software implementation, much of the focus is on the initial acquisition and the implementation.
 However, the measurement of optimal usage and received benefits can be a tricky proposition.
 To do this requires seeing the application in a variety of environments, and comparing the configuration and planning the outcomes.
 The audit provides important feedback toward the software implementation’s current usage and potential areas of improvement.

 1. Some functionality may not be working exactly as desired.

 2. An unknown feeling as to how much and/or well the investment in the application is being leveraged.

 3. Issues with, or concerns that, the application may not be optimally integrated (both technically and process–wise) to the other applications in the company.”